Superlend/superkat/docs/whitepaper.md

 ### Strategy Emergency Status

-In case of a faulty strategy that has already an allocated amount, the Guardian can set that strategy status as `Emergency`, therefore the aggregator vault will be functioning as expected, without taking into account that specific strategy.
+In case of a faulty strategy that has already an allocated amount, the Guardian can set that strategy status as `Emergency`, therefore the Earn vault will be functioning as expected, without taking into account that specific strategy.

 The Guardian can toggle back the strategy status back to active anytime.

 ### Native ERC20 Votes

-The Yield Aggregator vault natively integrates with ERC20Votes contract to support Compound-like voting and delegation, therefore the users and shareholders of a certain Yield Aggregator vault, can use their shares as voting power in the vault governance.
+Euler Earn vault natively integrates with ERC20Votes contract to support Compound-like voting and delegation, therefore the users and shareholders of a certain Earn vault, can use their shares as voting power in the vault governance.

 ## Immutability, Management and Fees

-The YieldAggregator is a robust and yet flexible protocol, by providing an immutable set of contracts and a set of parameters to configure.
+The EulerEarn is a robust and yet flexible protocol, by providing an immutable set of contracts and a set of parameters to configure.

 The core contracts are fully immutable, where the set of parameters to configure are governed by the different roles owner, as explained above.
 Additionally, risk curators can easily provide a fully immutable experience by revoking access to the roles mentioned above.

-Euler DAO can’t take fees on the Yield Aggregator Vaults but Vaults owners can set a performance fee, as explained above.
+Euler DAO can’t take fees on Euler Earn Vaults but Vaults owners can set a performance fee, as explained above.
 The maximum performance fee is 50%.